 All Biology Graduate students are supported for a minimum of five (5) years either by educational fellowships, teaching assistantships, research fellowships, training grants, or external funding.
 Students must be in good academic standing (above 3.0 GPA) with research proceeding at a satisfactory pace to receive this support.
-The Graduate Coordinator will provide confirmation of your support and stipend at the beginning of each academic year.
+The department coordinator will provide confirmation of your support and stipend at the beginning of each academic year.

 First-year students are supported by Educational Fellowships.
 This is a non-service award that covers stipend, tuition, general fees, and health insurance premiums.